swansfan/radioDecay/README.md

 # Dash app to model radioactive decay

-This was my first attempt at writing a Dash app coming from a background with no prior experience using python, HTML and CSS.
+This was my first attempt at writing a Dash app with not much prior experience using python, HTML and CSS.
 You can view the finished app on [Heroku](https://radiodecay.herokuapp.com/).

 I have made use of resources and ideas from the following: